mattermost/mattermost-handbook/operations/finance/staff-member-expenses/how-to-spend-company-money.md

 #### Laptop \(business computer\)

 For all new staff members, to request a new laptop, please use this [form](https://docs.google.com/forms/d/e/1FAIpQLSe7DV-dt1K4G2UtVszjK78iRZD5i_ubhRk3xkUKnEemcyyELw/viewform).
-We realize laptops are most vital company equipment to be successful at Mattermost, please choose what you need to do your best work.
+We realize laptops are the most vital company equipment to be successful at Mattermost, please choose what you need to do your best work.
 If you require a laptop outside of the normal specifications of what we provide by default, please reach out to IT@mattermost.com with the details of the request.

 **Non-engineers**